AndreaCarollo/ProgettoCorsoFollowMe/README.md

 ## Project Follow Me
-This project is for course of Robotic Perception and Action
+This project is for course of Robotic Perception and Action.
+ - In CHEATSHEET you will find troubleshooting for some encountered issues
+ - In AUTHORS you will find a replica of the contributors written below
+ - CMakeLists.txt is an example of how should be the final compiler instruction set

 project authors:
 Andrea Carollo andrea.carollo@studenti.unitn.it